Syrph/BCB_2022/_sources/markdowns/practical_2/practical_2.md

 #### Plotting range size

 Now we need to load in our range data.
-For convenience we’ve saved the range data as an `.Rdata` object, which `R` can load back into the working environment. `.Rdata` objects can be extremely useful, especially when you’ve ran a model that’s taken a long time, and wish to save the result without converting it to a specific file format.
-The maps for each family are available as a separate `R.data` file on blackboard.
+For convenience we’ve saved the range data as an `.RData` object, which `R` can load back into the working environment. `.RData` objects can be extremely useful, especially when you’ve ran a model that’s taken a long time, and wish to save the result without converting it to a specific file format.
+The maps for each family are available as a separate `.RData` file on blackboard.

 ``` r
 # First load in the spatial packages we'll need.
 library(raster)
 library(sf)

 # Load the data into our environment.
 load("data/accipitridae_ranges.RData")